robertheo15/robertheo15/README.md

 ### Hi there 👋

-I am a fresh graduate from Matana University, majoring in Computer Science with a strong passion for back-end engineering and cloud computing.
-I'm currently learning about back-end with Golang and cloud computing.
-With hard and soft skills I have learned, used, and polished over the last few years, I would like to pursue and deep dive even further as a software engineer.
+As a Computer Science graduate from Matana University with one year of experience in backend engineering, I have developed a strong foundation in software engineering, cloud computing, and system design.
+I'm currently learning about cloud computing and system design.
+With hard and soft skills, I have learned, used, and polished over the last few years, I would like to pursue and deep dive even further as a software engineer.

 - 🌱 Back-end and Cloud Computing Enthusiast
 - ☕ I'm a coffee lover